 Launching your brand across social media can feel overwhelming.
 It can also be terrifying if you haven’t put a plan in place.

 In this step, I’m going to walk you through a 4- step process I’ve taken thousands of clients through.

 It’s called PREP and with this proven process, you can launch your personal brand social media strategy without worry, stress, or headache.

 Join me over in the PREP Community to learn more.

 Step 3: Hack Your Hashtags

 Hashtags are one of the best ways to reach a completely new audience and get the word out about your personal brand.
-But not every hashtag will get you results, you have to be strategic.

-Do some research to find hashtags relevant to your industry.
+Research to find hashtags relevant to your industry.
 Look for both: the general trending hashtags, and the lesser-known, but more specific ones.

 The trending hashtags will help you reach a large or broad audience, while the specific (and targeted) ones will help you connect with people more likely to be interested in what you’re offering.